 The National Gallery of Art in Washington, DC is a world-class art museum that displays one of the largest collections of masterpieces in the world including paintings, drawings, prints, photographs, sculpture, and decorative arts from the 13th century to the present.
 The National Gallery of Art collection includes an extensive survey of works of American, British, Italian, Flemish, Spanish, Dutch, French and German art.

 With its prime location on the National Mall, surrounded by the Smithsonian Institution, visitors often think that the museum is a part of the Smithsonian.
 It is a separate entity and is supported by a combination of private and public funds.
 Admission is free.
 The museum offers a wide range of educational programs, lectures, guided tours, films, and concerts.

 On the National Mall at 7th Street and Constitution Avenue, NW, Washington, DC (202) 737-4215.
-The closest Metro stations are Judiciary Square, Archives and Smithsonian.
-See a map and directions to the National Mall.
+The closest Metro stations are Judiciary Square, Archives, and Smithsonian.

 Open Monday through Saturday from 10:00 a.m. to 5:00 p.m. and Sunday from 11:00 a.m. to 6:00 p.m.
 The Gallery is closed on December 25 and January 1.

 - Take a look at the exhibit map in advance and be sure to have enough time to explore the galleries that interest you most.
 This is a huge museum and there is a lot to see.

 - Enjoy the moving underground walkway between the West and East buildings and marvel over the thousands of twinkling LED lights that make this walkway a work of art.

 - Attend a special event, see a film or concert and take advantage of many of the free educational programs available.

 - Be sure to visit the Gallery Shop which has a wonderful selection of gifts.
 You can purchase reproduced prints of many of your favorite works of art.